Disclosure Games with Large Evidence Spaces: Disclosure Games

 A (pure) strategy of the receiver is \(\mathbf{a}:E\to\mathbb{R}\).
-A system of beliefs for the receiver is \(\mu:E\to[0,1]\), where \(\mu(m)\) is the receiver's posterior belief on \(\omega=G\) after receiving message \(m\).
-Since the receiver's expected utility maximization problem admits a unique solution given any posterior belief, the receiver never uses mixed strategies in equilibrium.
+A system of beliefs for the receiver is \(\mu:E\to\Delta(\Omega)\), where \(\mu(m)\) denotes the receiver's posterior belief after seeing message \(m\), and \(\mu_n(m)\) denotes the probability of state \(\omega_n\) under such belief.
+Since the receiver's expected utility maximization problem admits a unique solution given any posterior belief, the receiver only uses pure strategies in equilibrium.